qmk/qmk_firmware/docs/coding_conventions_c.md

 # Auto-formatting with clang-format

-[Clang-format](https://clang.llvm.org/docs/ClangFormat.html) is part of LLVM and can automatically format your code for you, because ain't nobody got time to do it manually.
+[Clang-format](https://clang.llvm.org/docs/ClangFormat.html) is part of LLVM and can automatically format your code for you because ain't nobody got time to do it manually.
 We supply a configuration file for it that applies most of the coding conventions listed above.
 It will only change whitespace and newlines, so you will still have to remember to include optional braces yourself.

 Use the [full LLVM installer](http://llvm.org/builds/) to get clang-format on Windows, or use `sudo apt install clang-format` on Ubuntu.